tatami-galaxy/speech-processing/reports/to_do.md

 	- very sparse grads on loga with objective on z
 		- no grads for ffn_dim
+		- grads are fine with l0 training objective
 	- min ent on some z (not MHA)?

 	- couple mha and ffn sparsity? (to remove entire layer)